West Croftmore sits within the Pitylouish Estate on the River Spey, located near Aviemore, in the Scottish Highlands.

 Externally, the building intentionally offers little evidence of the refurbishement, aside from general making good, with the only substantial addition being the introduction of planted beds intended for the growing of vegetables for residents of the studio and their guests.

-Construction commenced in October 2017 and is due for completion in Spring 2018.
+Construction commenced in October 2017 and is due for completion in September 2018.

 Construction photography by Robin von Einsiedel.